autumn-mck/gnss-war-room/ReadMe.md

 A space-based positioning, navigation, and timing (PNT) dashboard heavily inspired by the movie _WarGames_ (1983).

+Thanks to Dr. David Laverty for supervising this project - for providing such a fantastic idea, and allowing me to have so much fun with it.

 ![](./docs/readme-imgs/gnss.png)
 _Running locally on a single display_